 Can I make any substitutions?

-Yes!
-You may sub the dried cranberries for any dried fruit of choice, such as raisins, chopped dates or chopped apricots.
+- You may sub the dried cranberries for any dried fruit of choice, such as raisins, chopped dates or chopped apricots.

-More healthy cookie recipes
+More favourite cookie recipes

 - Vegan Oatmeal Pumpkin Cookies

 - Healthy Peanut Butter Chickpea Cookies

 - Oatmeal Zucchini Cookies

-- 2 cups rolled oats I like large flake oats
+- 2 cups rolled oats NOT instant

-- 1/2 cup dried unsweetened cranberries
+- ½ cup dried unsweetened cranberries

-- 1/2 cup shelled pumpkin seeds
+- ⅓ cup shelled pumpkin seeds

-- 1 tbsp cinnamon
+- 1 tablespoon cinnamon

 - Preheat your oven to 350 degrees and line a large baking sheet with parchment paper.